MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-sles.md

 **Applies to:** :heavy_check_mark: Linux VMs

-This article lists common issues that affect the STONITH Block Device (SBD) fencing mechanism in a SUSE Linux Enterprise (SLES) Pacemaker cluster, and offers guidance for identifying and resolving the issues.
+This article lists common issues that affect the STONITH Block Device (SBD) fencing mechanism in a SUSE Enterprise Linux Pacemaker cluster, and offers guidance for identifying and resolving the issues.

 ## How SBD works